ahmetb/kubernetes-network-policy-recipes/00-create-cluster.md

     gcloud alpha container clusters create np \
         --enable-network-policy \
         --enable-kubernetes-alpha \
+        --cluster-version 1.7.2 \
-        --zone us-central1-b
+        --zone us-central1-b -q

-This will create a 3-node Kubernetes cluster  named `np`, with alpha features turned on to test out rest of this tutorial.
+This will create a 3-node Kubernetes 1.7.0 cluster  named `np`, with alpha features turned on to test out rest of this tutorial.

 Once you complete this tutorial, you can delete the cluster by running: